• Skip to primary navigation

 orange food coloring

-powdered sugar for dusting cutting board
+powdered sugar for dusting the cutting board

 8 rice krispies treats .78 ounce bars (or one recipe of homemade treats)